liu-ke/csukuangfj.github.io/_posts/2015/2015-12-04-optimizations-references.md

 # convex optimizations
  - [Crash-Course on Convex Optimization][9], or my [local copy][10]
  - [Convex Optimization][11] a course at ETHZ,
- - [Recovering the solution of optimization problem from the dual problem][14]
+ - [Recovering the solution of optimization problem from the dual problem][14], an excellant explanation about dual problem.

 # People
  - [**Guilherme Freitas**][8], has some very good course notes.